suhininalex/IdeaClonePlugin/readme.md

 **Main features**

-* Possibility to looking for exact clones and clones with renamed tokens
+* Possibility to look for exact clones and clones with renamed tokens
 * High speed analyzing
 * Ability to provide clone inspections on-the-fly